Facts of Japan - Music

 Minyo Folk Music

 Japanese folk songs were broad in nature.
 They were known as Minyo.
-But they can be classifies into four major categories.
+But they can be classified into four major categories.
 They are Work Songs, Children’s Songs such as Warabe Uta, Songs for gatherings such as funerals, weddings and festivals called Matsuri especially Obon and Religious Songs which is a form of Shintoist music called Sato Kaguro.

-These Minyo singers used Taiko drums, a three stringed lute that was known as Shamisen and a bamboo flute called as Shakhachi.
+These Minyo singers used Taiko drums, a three-stringed lute that was known as Shamisen and a bamboo flute called as Shakhachi.
 There were other musical instruments used as well.
 They were Shinobue which was a transverse flute, Tsuzumi which was a hand drum, Kane which was a bell and Koto which was a 13-stringed zither.
 Sanshin was the main musical instrument in Okinawa.
 Of course, these instruments are traditional Japanese instruments.
 But in the modern day, synthesizers and electric guitars are being used by the Enka singers when they cover these Minyo songs.

 Ondo, Bushi, Bon Uta and Komori Uta are usually the terms being used in Minyo.
 A folk song with a basically distinctive swing is called Ondo.
 This swing can be heard 2/4 time rhythm.
 The Obon festivals feature these Ondo songs.
 Then a Fushi is actually a song with such distinctive melody.
 This Fushi can be pronounced as Bushi as well.
 Bon Uta are usually the songs for Obon.
 Obon is the lantern festival for the dead.
 Chindren’s lullabies are essentially Komori Uta.